RSS-Lab/Edge-AI/README.md

 RAM: 4GB (minimum) or more

-Storage: 50GB+ of disk space (to accommodate the Linux system and tools)
+Storage: 60GB+ of disk space (to accommodate the Linux system and  riscv toolchains)

 Operating System: A Linux distribution like Ubuntu 22.04 LTS

-Once the VM is created, you'll be able to install QEMU and the required development tools on it.
-This setup will allow you to run simple C and assembly programs using the RISC-V emulator and use GDB to inspect and debug the contents of registers.
+Once the VM is created, you'll be able to install Spike and the required development tools on it.
+This setup will allow you to run simple C and assembly programs using the RISC-V simulator and use GDB to inspect and debug the contents of registers.

 - To install **WSL** on Windows, you can follow the guide [here](https://docs.microsoft.com/en-us/windows/wsl/install).
 - To install **Ubuntu** on VirtualBox, use this [guide](https://www.youtube.com/watch?v=p4P0s9GtDDM).